-We are starting off listing only scarves.
-More products will be added over time.
+We are adding new products every week!
 If you want something that you do not see here, please email me at email@example.com.

 Support Our Projects